sbusard/tkCanvasGraph/README.rst

-canvasGraph is a Python library that implements a tkinter canvas on which users can display and manipulate graphs.
+tkCanvasGraph is a Python library that implements a tkinter canvas on which users can display and manipulate graphs.

-The documentation is available on http://canvasgraph.readthedocs.io/.
+The documentation is available on http://tkCanvasgraph.readthedocs.io/.

 A small example of its usage:

 .. code:: python

     import tkinter
-    from canvasGraph import CanvasFrame, Vertex, Edge
+    from tkCanvasGraph import CanvasFrame, Vertex, Edge
     root = tkinter.Tk()
     frame = CanvasFrame(root)
     frame.pack(fill="both", expand=True)